-A lot of what’s keeping production in America is the government incentivizing it, and I’m concerned that a lot of the initiatives will go away.
+A lot of what’s keeping production in America is the government incentivizing it, and I’m concerned that many of the initiatives will go away.
 A lot of the support for artists may go away, and that’s going to be problematic.
 So, what will they do?
 They will lean on foreign investment.

 How are you feeling about being a filmmaker under the current administration?
 Has your focus changed in any way?

-I think so much has changed in the last year, within our community and within myself as an individual.
+I think so much has changed in the last year, within our community, and within myself as an individual.
 More than anything, I feel that not being engaged is simply not an option.
-For me, being a filmmaker means to take a stance, to have a opinion, to stand for something, to have a voice.
+For me, being a filmmaker means to take a stance, to have an opinion, to stand for something, to have a voice.
 While my focus as a writer hasn’t necessarily changed, I have noticed that I feel the drive to stand for what I believe and not shy away from a statement that may be construed as political.
-I have a deep love for this nation, the ideals of our constitution, and for the potential we hold as the inheritors of this “grand experiment,” and I think now is the time for us to stand up for what we hold precious in this country.
-Because, if we don’t, we will lose it to the powers of greed and fear, and that would be a devastating loss.
+I have a deep love for this nation, the ideals of our constitution, and the potential we hold as the inheritors of this “grand experiment,” and I think now is the time for us to stand up for what we hold precious in this country.
+Because if we don’t, we will lose it to the powers of greed and fear, and that would be a devastating loss.
 We alone have that power to perform our civic duty in whichever way it calls, and now is the time for us to step up and make our voices heard.

 What are your challenges as an independent filmmaker?

-In the moment, making an independent film is just torture, but it’s totally blissful at the same time.
+At the moment, making an independent film is just torture, but it’s totally blissful at the same time.
 It’s important to have your community.
 It would be 100% impossible to make an independent film in a void.

 The above-the-line people are the ones calling the shots.
 As a director, if you’re not a producer and you’re not an EP, and you’re not financing, you are at the mercy of those above-the-line people.
-If you’re constantly playing catch-up the project is going to be inferior.
+If you’re constantly playing catch-up, the project is going to be inferior.
 The only way that you will make anything interesting and important is if everyone is working towards the same vision.
 It’s collaborative.

 You trained at the prestigious NYU’s Tisch School of the Arts.

 I spent years of my life learning the technical side of filmmaking, and it is so important.
 If you’re a director and you don’t understand the lens set you have.
 How can you really use film language if you don’t even know the alphabet?
 That’s the way I see it.
 I’m not competing with my peers, I’m competing with the greats.
 How are you going to do that if you’re not technical?
 The other thing is about respect, and this has a lot to do with being a woman.
-You walk on set and you look a certain way, and people assume things, especially technical cues.
-You have your gaffers and your grips, and you need their respect; otherwise this whole thing is going to go south.
-If you don’t know your stuff they are not going to give you the time of day.
+You walk on set, and you look a certain way, and people assume things, especially technical cues.
+You have your gaffers and your grips, and you need their respect; otherwise, this whole thing is going to go south.
+If you don’t know your stuff, they are not going to give you the time of day.
 I’m not saying you have to know every single type of bulb that goes into each unit, but if you don’t have the basics, especially as a woman, you’re at such a disadvantage.
-They’ll go off and talk and you will lose your crew.
+They’ll go off and talk, and you will lose your crew.

 The conversation around putting women in positions of power seems to be at the forefront of the news, with the recent barrage of sexual assault allegations.
 Do you think this will begin a new generation of filmmaking, and what are your thoughts on the possibilities?

 I think the new generation is already here.
 And I think that generation includes men—men who support women in leadership positions and envision a world where we share a mutual respect for one another.
-I see this all around me, and as we move forward we must maintain a zero-tolerance policy towards any kind of abuse of power.
-This extends not only to balanced representation on screen, but also on set, in all technical positions from development to post-production.
+I see this all around me, and as we move forward, we must maintain a zero-tolerance policy towards any kind of abuse of power.
+This extends not only to balanced representation on screen but also on set, in all technical positions from development to post-production.

 Where can people find your work, and how can they follow you on social media?
 Please send any usernames you’d like us to share.